-A company, trust or superannuation fund that is required to complete and lodge a Capital gains tax (CGT) schedule 2007 (CGT schedule) should use the schedule included at the back of this guide.
+A company, trust or superannuation fund that is required to complete and lodge a Capital gains tax (CGT) schedule 2008 (NAT 3423) (CGT schedule) should use the schedule included at the back of this guide.
 Part C explains when a schedule must be lodged.

-If you have a small business, you should get the publication Guide to capital gains tax concessions for small business (NAT 8384-6.2007).
+If you have a small business, you should get the publication Capital gains tax concessions for small business (NAT 8384).

-- Individuals may prefer to use the shorter, simpler Personal investors guide to capital gains tax 2007 (NAT 4152-6.2007) if, during 2006-07, they only: - sold some shares - sold some units in a managed fund, and/or - received a distribution of a capital gain from a managed fund.
+- Individuals may prefer to use the shorter, simpler Personal investors guide to capital gains tax 2008 (NAT 4152) if, during 2007-08, they only: - sold some shares - sold some units in a managed fund, and/or - received a distribution of a capital gain from a managed fund.